AhmedSamy9821/simple_web_app/README.md

   * `ASSETS_BUCKET` → name of the GCS bucket
 * **VPC / Serverless VPC Access (future use)**:

-  * Cloud Run can attach to the VPC/subnet via **Serverless VPC Connector** for private access to GCS or other resources.
+  * Cloud Run can attach to the VPC/subnet via **Serverless VPC Connector** for private access to Cloud SQL or other resources.
 * **Cloud Run instances**:

   * Configure **min/max instances** in `.tfvars` per environment.